Ramesh Chandra Panda

-Ramesh Chandra Panda, also known as Ramesh Panda, (/or/;24 November 1935 – 18 December 2003) was an Indian Social activist and a former Member of the Legislative Assembly (MLA) for the Ranpur Assembly constituency in the Odisha Legislative Assembly from Mayurjhalia, Borabarjhar, Ranpur, in Nayagarh district state of Odisha.
+Ramesh Chandra Panda, also known as Ramesh Panda, (/or/;24 November 1935 – 18 December 2003) was an Indian Social activist and a former Member of the Legislative Assembly (MLA) for the Ranpur Assembly constituency in the Odisha Legislative Assembly from Mayurjhalia village in tehsil of Ranpur, in Nayagarh district state of Odisha.
 He was a member of the Indian National Congress.
 He had been a member of the Communist Party of India.
 He served as a member of the Odisha Legislative Assembly for three terms and was elected to the 5th, 6th and 7th Odisha Legislative Assembly from Ranpur Assembly constituency in the 1971 Odisha Legislative Assembly election, 1974 Odisha Legislative Assembly election and 1977 Odisha Legislative Assembly election, 1980 Odisha Legislative Assembly election's respectively.
+He has credited with the establishment of Arjuna Rout Memorial College (A.R.M.
+College) in 1992, located in Mayurjhalia, in the college located area of Borabarjhar, tehsil of Ranpur in the Nayagarh district of Odisha, following his death in 2003, his family and supporters established a charitable foundation in his name, a statue of Ramesh Panda was erected on the campus of Arjuna Rout Memorial College to commemorate his role as the institution's founder and his lifelong service to the Ranpur region.

 Early life

 Ramesh Chandra Panda, was born on November 24, 1935, in Mayurjhalia, Raj-Ranpur, Nayagarh, Odisha.
 His parents married in 1931.
-His father's name is Madan Sundar Panda, and there is no mention of the mother's name in official files.
+His father's name is Madan Sundar Panda, was a freedom fighter who participated in the Ranpur Praja rebellion. and there is no mention of the mother's name in official files.
 Ramesh Panda married Krishna Kumari Panda on September 11, 1956.
 They had three daughters and two sons.
 His son Sabyasachi Panda, also known as Babu Panda, is a politician and a Naxalite-Maoist leader.
 Sabyasachi was born on July 19, 1972, in the same village as his father.
 He has been involved in violent revolutionary activities and was arrested once in 2014.
 His daughter-in-law, Subhashree Panda, also known as Mili Panda, is also a politician and lawyer has gained recognition as Sabyasachi Panda's spouse.